usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 #### 7.2.3 - Steps to turn on/off logging during application runtime.

-1. Start ode, Kafka, and Zookeeper as normal.
+1. Start ode and Kafka as normal.

 2. In a new terminal window run \"jconsole\".